 Putting everything on credit may seem like an easy fix when you’re young.
 But, the consequences can leave you reeling for the rest of your life.
 Don’t create problems that future you is going to have to clean up!

-Listen to your elders people.
+Listen to your elder people.
 They have been through it all before.
 What they have to say may be very valuable.
 ‘It’s easier to learn from someone’s mistakes than to make them yourself’.

 Your 20’s are for the mistakes – that you learn from of course.
 Live it up and make the most of your youth – but do some serious learning along the way because what you learn in your 20’s will help you to earn big in your 30’s.

 Make connections with people that will open doors for you – no matter who they are.
 Get out there and make friends with some powerful people.
-These connections could come in handy when you least expect it.
+These connections could come in handy when you least expect them to.

 Making your passion into your profit is a huge tip!
 If you can dream it, you can make it happen.
 Don’t waste years of your life, that you’ll never get back, doing something you know you hate.
 Start small and build – you never know what might happen when passion and hard work collide.